Auckland Trade and Economic Policy School 2025

 2.45-3.45pm

-How Māori Business are Adapting to a Shifting Global Landscape
+How Māori Businesses are Adapting to a Shifting Global Landscape

 3.45-4.45pm

-Actionable advice from real-world strategies from Government to help businesses succeed in international markets
+Actionable advice and real-world strategies from Government to help businesses succeed in international markets

 4.45-5.15pm